FernandoAiresCastello/PTM/v0.2b/Release/PTM 0.2b/README.txt

 #=============================================================================#

-Welcome to the PTM version 0.2 beta!
+	Thank you for downloading and trying the PTM version 0.2 beta!
+	Please note, this is an early beta release, expect bugs and limited documentation.
 	Release date: July 1st, 2023
-Note: This is an early beta release, expect bugs and limited documentation.

 #===========#
 #   Links   #